JonPSmith/EfCoreinAction-SecondEdition/README.md

 ## What can you run in this branch?

-I have placed all the code relating to part 2 of the book, chapters 7 to 11.
-The  `BookApp`, which is the ASP.NET Core application, has its database is configured to make the database have the right column types.
+I have placed all the code relating to part 3 of the book, chapters 12 to 17.
+The  `BookApp`, which is the ASP.NET Core application, is significancy different from Part 1 and 2.
+It is built using a number of different approaches such as Modular Monolith, Domain-Driven Design (DDD), and a Clean Code architecture.

+The Part3 BookApp is designed to show different ways to performance tune EF Core applications and introduces you to Cosmos DB.

 Once you have installed your chosen development tool you can run the BookApp, which is designed to create and seed a SQL Server database on startup.
 The `BookApp` application can be run from **Visual Studio** or **VS Code**.